-- 1. FOIA makes documents "available for inspection or copying."
-In contrast, the Regulation only requires that the documents be "available for inspection."
-Certainly, copies can be provided, but release cannot be delayed while copies are made. - 2.
-If a business is allowed to inspect original records, note that unsupervised access is prohibited.
-See When and How to Respond, Step #1, Item 1.h. - C. Applies only to a request from an "actual offeror," which is a business that has submitted a bid or proposal in response to a solicitation - D. Applies only to "documents directly related to the procurement activity not otherwise exempt from disclosure...." - Since the Regulation only applies to requests from actual offerors, the Regulation only requires access to documents related to the solicitation to which the requesting business is an actual offeror. - E. Requires a response from the Procurement Officer - Regulation 19-445.2010(B) provides "[p]rior to the issuance of an award or notification of intent to award, whichever is earlier, state personnel involved in an acquisition shall forward or refer all requests for information regarding the procurement to the responsible procurement officer.
-The procurement officer will respond to the request." (emphasis added) - F. Requires any inspection to be at the office of the Procurement Officer.
+- 2. The shortened response time only applies between the time the award statement is posted and the date on which it becomes final.
+The standard FOIA timeline applies to requests made after final award. - B. Requires an opportunity to inspect applicable documents - 1.
+FOIA requires you to make documents "available for inspection or copying."
+In contrast, the Code only requires that the documents be "available for inspection."
+Certainly, you can provide copies, but you must not delay release while copies are made. - 2.
+If you allow a business to inspect original records, note that unsupervised access is prohibited.
+See When and How to Respond, Step #1, Item 1.h. - C. Applies only to a request from an "actual bidder, offeror, contractor, or subcontractor."
+The Division interprets this language to mean a business that has submitted a bid or proposal (or one who has submitted a subcontract or material bid to an actual bidder or offeror11) in response to a solicitation. - D. Applies only to "documents directly related to the procurement activity not otherwise exempt from disclosure...." - 1.
+Since the statute only applies to requests from actual offerors, it only requires access to documents related to the solicitation to which the requesting business is an actual offeror. - 2.
+Note that § 11-35-410(F) clarifies that the discretionary FOIA exemption for "documents of and documents incidental to proposed contractual arrangements..." ceases to be applicable after the award statement is posted.
+See § 30-4-40(a)(5). - 3.
+Section 11-35-410(F) also clarifies that documentation of negotiations must be made available after award posting.
+This does not override the provisions of other exemptions, such as trade secrets (§ 30-4-40(a)(1)), personal information (§ 30-4-40(a)(2)), confidential or proprietary information (§ 30-